What are Endocrine Disruptors & How They Destroy Health

 Older homes are a dangerous source of lead, so make sure your home is well maintained.
 Make sure you test your water for lead, and use a certified filter if any lead is found.

-Studies also show that healthy diets can prevent you from absorbing as much lead, which is another compelling reason to switch to a plant-based diet.
+Studies also show that healthy diets can prevent you from absorbing as much lead, which is another compelling reason to ensure you're eating a diet rich in locally, sourced plant-based, seasonal whole foods as much as possible.

 Mercury is a natural but toxic metal that can easily get into your water and air supply from burning coal.
 This makes it easy to find contaminated seafood, and mercury can interfere with women's menstrual cycles and ovulation, and may also play an important role in diabetes.

 To avoid mercury, you can follow a plant-based diet that completely eliminates mercury-contaminated fish.
-If you want to consume seafood, choose wild-caught fish and Atlantic salmon, Alaskan mackerel, and Pacific sardines.
+If you want to consume seafood, choose wild-caught, deep water fish (rather than "farmed" varieties to minimise your risk).

 8. Perfluorinated Chemicals